-Hinweis: This technically also affects attachments for articles.
+Hint: This technically also affects attachments for articles.

-Send postmaster mail if mail too large: Default value yes (enabled) on fresh installations and no (disabled) on upgrad
+Send postmaster mail if mail too large: Default value yes (enabled)

-Bemerkung: This option is only available with Zammad 3.2 and later.
-Upgraded installations will, by default, have the value set to no (disabled).
+Note: Upgraded installations will, by default, have the value set to no (disabled).

 Option set to yes This setting will cause Zammad to automatically reply to mails that exceed the above mail size limit with a postmaster style mail.
 This will help your user to understand that his mail did not arrive and won't be reviewed by you.